pomelo925/2025-fall-AI-course/README.md

 ### Prerequisites

-Before using ProbRT, ensure you have the following installed on your Linux system:
+Before using this project, ensure you have the following installed on your Linux system:

 - **Docker & Docker Compose**: Required for containerized development
-- **Git**: For version control and submodule management
+- **Git & Git LFS**: For version control and large file management
-- **NVIDIA Docker Runtime**: Required for GPU support (optional)
+- **X11 Server**: For GUI application support

 </br>